Miss the Mississippi

-Miss the Mississippi is the seventh studio album by American country music singer Crystal Gayle.
+Miss the Mississippi is a studio album by American country music singer Crystal Gayle.
 Released in September 1979, it peaked at #3 on the Billboard Country Albums chart.

 The album was her first album for Columbia Records, and contained three Country top ten hits; "Half the Way" (#2), "It's Like We Never Said Goodbye" (#1) and "The Blue Side" (#8).
 "Half the Way" also reached #15 on the Billboard Hot 100 pop chart.

 The album was certified gold by the RIAA in 1980.

+Critical reception

+The New York Times wrote that "Gayle has a lovely voice and a seductive if somewhat mannered way with phrasing."